Pitch Wars 2019 Wishlist!

 You’re motivated and self-disciplined.

-You’re awesome and friendly and won’t be weirded out by our constant enthusiasm and mushy tweets about how much we adore you.
+You’re awesome and friendly and won’t be weirded out by my constant enthusiasm and mushy tweets about how much I adore you.

 STILL WANT TO KNOW MORE?

 That’s where I met my husband, my biggest support and absolute love of my life.
 One evening he suggested I quit my job to pursue this writing thing full time, and after a bit of coaxing on his part, I took the plunge and haven’t looked back.
-That was three years ago, and in that time I wrote my second book, got into Pitch Wars, signed with an agent, wrote my third novel, mentored in Pitch Wars, and now I’m drafting my fourth novel.
-(I’ve since parted ways with my agent, something that is fairly common but not talked about much.
+That was four years ago, and in that time I wrote my second book, got into Pitch Wars, signed with an agent, wrote my third novel, mentored in Pitch Wars twice, drafted my fourth novel, and signed with my current agent, the incredible Elana Roth Parker of Laura Dail Literary Agency.
+(Yep, I’ve had two agents.
+Parting ways with an agent is something that’s fairly common but not talked about much.
 I mention this because no two paths look alike, and I think being transparent when able and showing all sides of the journey is important!)

 I have a schnoodle named Doppler and I absolutely ADORE her.
 I think nature is magic.
-I love hiking, reading, drinking lots of tea and coffee, playing the flute, and playing chess.
+I love thunderstorms, hiking, reading, drinking lots of tea and coffee, red lipstick, and playing chess.
 Twilight foreverrr.
 Battlestar Galactica is the greatest television show of all time.
 I’m an optimist through and through.
-I have a twin sister who was my very first soul mate (I’m very lucky to have two!).
+I watched the 2017 total solar eclipse from an airplane my husband was flying, and it was one of the coolest experiences of my life.
+I have a twin sister who was my very first soulmate (I’m very lucky to have two!).
 My husband still gives me butterflies.
 I’m an INFJ.
 I’m not a morning person.
-I love fashion, red lipstick, and the King of Pop.
-I’m blessed beyond measure and love this beautiful life.
+I hope more vampires decide to settle down in the PNW.